miscoexe/miscoexe/README.md

 IT-operation and security student
 ---------------------------------

 I've been coding for about 4 years, on and off.
 But now i'm doing mainly Python.
-I have experience with HTML, CSS and Javascript og i really want to learn C++
+I have experience with HTML, CSS and Javascript og I really want to learn C++

 * 🌍  I'm based in EU
-* 🖥️  See my portfolio at [https://app.daily.dev/pabloexe](http://app.daily.dev/pabloexe)
 * 🧠  I'm learning Python
 * 🤝  I'm open to collaborating on different projects